zakame/use/README.md

 ## Who are you, and what do you do?

 I'm Zak B. Elep, aka [zakame](http://zakame.net).
-I'm primarily a sysadmin, but recently I've switched places to get into web development, being a journeyman Perl hacker with a few o{l,o}d bits committed in the CPAN that I should be busy updating myself.
+I'm a recovering sysadmin, having switched places to do web development (and more recently, herding cats.)
+I like to think that I'm a journeyman Perl hacker with a few o{l,o}d bits committed in the CPAN that I should be busy updating myself, but thankfully because they're open source, a few folks elsewhere are helping out on that end...

 ## What hardware do you use?